shyamiyyer/MyBigDataWorks/README.md

 # MyBigDataWorks
 My sample project works
-This repository has codes realted to my works ih Pig, Hive,Flume, Sqoop,Hbase, HDFS and Unix
+This repository has codes realted to my works in Pig, Hive, Flume, Sqoop, Hbase, HDFS and Unix